Arithmetic sparsity in mixed Hodge settings: Introduction

 \section{Introduction}

-Faltings theorem \cite{Fal83} states that curves of genus $\geq 2$ over $\QQ$ have only finitely many rational points.
-In higher dimensions, Bombieri-Lang conjecture states that rational points of a variety of general type defined over a number field $K$ are not Zariski-dense, in other words, finitely many irreducible algebraic $K$-subvarieties properly contained in the variety are enough to cover these rational points.
-One could also look at weaker statements where rational points are replaced by $S$-integral points, where $S$ is a finite set of primes.
-Same questions can also be asked for $S$-integral points in moduli spaces of varieties with fixed set of properties.
-There were affirmative answers to these questions in the case for abelian varieties of fixed dimension \cite{Fal83}, curves of fixed genus \cite{Fal83}, hypersurfaces of fixed large degree \cite{LV20}, and smooth hypersurfaces representing an ample class in the Neron-Severi group of an abelian variety \cite{LS20}.
+Faltings theorem \cite{Fal83} states that curves of genus $\geq 2$ over any number field $K$ have only finitely many rational points.
+In higher dimensions, Bombieri-Lang conjecture states that rational points of a smooth projective variety of general type defined over $K$ are not Zariski-dense, in other words, finitely many irreducible algebraic $K$-subvarieties properly contained in the variety are enough to cover these rational points.
+One could also look at statements for certain quasi-projective varieties, e.g. moduli spaces of varieties with fixed set of properties, although rational points are replaced by $S$-integral points, where $S$ is a finite set of places of $K$.
+There were affirmative answers to these questions in the cases for moduli spaces of abelian varieties of fixed dimension \cite{Fal83}, curves of fixed genus \cite{Fal83}, hypersurfaces of fixed large degree \cite{LV20}, and smooth hypersurfaces representing an ample class in the Neron-Severi group of an abelian variety \cite{LS20}.
 We aim at proving statements where non-density is weakened to sparsity, i.e. subpolynomial growth rate, in terms of the heights of the $S$-integral points in a dense open subset.
-Given a smooth irreducible quasi-projective $K$-variety equipped with a surjective quasi-projective morphism onto it, we will prove that subpolynomially many certain $K$-subvarieties are sufficient to cover the $S$-integral points of bounded height in certain dense open subset of this variety.
-The $K$-subvarieties to be counted are lying in fibers of a mixed period mapping which depends on the given morphism.
-Mixed Hodge theory and in particular simplicial methods have to be used since the morphism is not assumed to be smooth and projective.

-We will apply this result to prove sparsity of $S$-integral Laurent polynomials with fixed reflexive Newton polyhedron $\Delta$ and fixed non-zero principal $\Delta$-determinant.
-The notion of principal $\Delta$-determinant was defined by Gelfand-Kapranov-Zelevinsky \cite{GKZ94}.
-Properties of principal $\Delta$-determinant and Batyrev's infinitesimal Torelli theorem \cite{Bat93} will be used to prove our result.
-It was shown by Batyrev that reflexivity of the polyhedron is a necessary and sufficient condition for the characterization of $\Delta$-regular affine hypersurfaces in tori that have Calabi-Yau projective closure in the toric variety with only canonical singularities \cite[Theorem 12.2]{Bat93}.